Administrative Rules and Procedures to Implement Policy 504.02

 IV.
 SANCTIONS

 The Superintendent, the principal or their designees are delegated full authority and are authorized to take all action appropriate or necessary to implement student disciplinary sanctions in the Elkhorn Public Schools.
-The decision to exclude would be made after the principal or designee has investigated the facts, given the student oral or written notice of the charges again him/her, and provided an opportunity for the student to present his/her version.
+The decision to exclude would be made after the principal or designee has investigated the facts, given the student oral or written notice of the charges against him/her, and provided an opportunity for the student to present his/her version.
 A complete copy of due process procedures is available upon request from the building principal.
 Any student who is suspended shall be given the opportunity to complete any classwork and homework missed during the period of suspension.

 A. SHORT TERM SUSPENSIONS